Epistles (Plato): Structure of the Epistles

 The numbering of each letter is due solely to their placement in traditional manuscripts, and does not appear to follow any discernible principle.
 The addressees of the Epistles fall into three main categories.
-Four are addressed to Dionysius II of Syracuse (i, ii, iii, xiii), four to Dionysius' uncle Dion and his associates (iv, vii, viii, x), and five to various others (the Fifth to Perdiccas III of Macedon; the Sixth to Hermias of Atarneus, Erastus, and Coriscus; the Tenth to Aristodorus; the Eleventh to Laodamas; and the Ninth and Twelfth to Archytas).
+Four are addressed to Dionysius II of Syracuse (i, ii, iii, xiii), four to Dionysius' uncle Dion and his associates (iv, vii, viii, x), and five to various others (the Fifth to Perdiccas III of Macedon; the Sixth to Hermias of Atarneus, Erastus, and Coriscus; the Eleventh to Laodamas; and the Ninth and Twelfth to Archytas).

 First Letter

 The First Letter is addressed to Dionysius II of Syracuse, and is almost certainly a forgery.
 In it, Plato supposedly complains of his rude dismissal by Dionysius and predicts an evil end for him.
 It is interesting mainly for the number of quotations from the tragic poets which it preserves.

 The letter purports to have been written to Dionysius the Younger, the tyrant of Syracuse who was introduced to Plato by his uncle Dion in the hopes of turning him to philosophy.
 It complains of Dionysius' ingratitude for having rudely dismissed Plato after having received such great service from him in the administration of his government and returns the sum which he had provided for travelling expenses as insultingly insufficient.
 The letter concludes with a number of quotations from tragic poets suggesting that Dionysius will die alone and friendless.
 R. G. Bury notes that, contrary to the letter's suggestion, Plato never kept watch over Syracuse as a dictator (αυτοκράτωρ), and the account given in this letter of Plato's abrupt dismissal contradicts that given in the Seventh Letter, which has a far greater claim to authenticity.
 It is consequently valued mostly for preserving the tragic quotations which are hurled at Dionysius.